stephengold/Maud/README.md

 alters the scale of the projection without actually moving the camera.

 Standard keyboard shortcuts affecting the scene-view cameras:
- + "Numpad-1" to move (or rotate) one camera to a horizontal view
+ + "Numpad-1" to move (or rotate) a camera to a horizontal view
  + "Numpad-5" to toggle between projection modes

 #### Score-view cameras